Did you know the average person checks their phone 344 times a day?

-There are countless texting platforms that allow you to manage your campaign all from your desktop.
+There are countless text message advertising texting platforms that allow you to manage your campaign all from your desktop.

-Companies like Textedly have detailed analytics that let you track each step in the conversion process starting with the initial delivery and opening.
+Find a solution that will give you access to detailed analytics that lets you track each step in the conversion process, starting with the initial delivery and opening.

-You can deliver quick, simple messages that direct subscribers back to your site.
+You can deliver quick and simple messages that direct subscribers back to your site.

 For example, Chipotle excels at using mobile messaging to drive sales.